mhadaily/react-redux-sails/client/README.md

 Please after making sure Docker is up and running on your machine go ahead and hit the commands below:

 1. make sure you are in root app directory into CLIENT folder.
-1. `docker-compose up // start building image and run container then`
+2. `docker-compose up`  start building image and run container then
-2. Open your browser and magically done just hit http://localhost:3030 and start editing files.
+3. Open your browser and hit http://localhost:3030 and start editing files.

 ### Get Started on your local Machine if you prefer
 **Make sure about Initial Machine Setup below and then Install Yarn**. `https://yarnpkg.com/docs/install`